Sufficient conditions for quantum advantage in random access code protocols with two-qubit states: Finite Shared Randomness Assisted Random Access Codes

-In general, Alice and Bob share a source of classical bits (c-bit) or quantum bits (qubit), $S_{R}$, which delivers them systems $r_{a}$ and $r_{b}$ respectively.Alice's dataset is a string of $n$ classical bits $x=[x_{1},x_{2},x_{2},.....,x_{n}]$.
-She encodes the information about $x$ in a c-bit, $A_{x}$ with the help of a (qu)bit from the shared source and communicates $A_{x}$ to Bob.
-Using the communicated bit and the (qu)bit from the shared source Bob guesses a randomly chosen bit of Alice's dataset.\\
+The scenario we study is depicted in Fig.~\ref{FIG_RAC}.
+Before the protocol begins Alice and Bob receive classical or quantum bits (qubits) from a common source $S_{R}$.
+We denote these systems as $r_{a}$ and $r_{b}$, respectively.
+Let $\mathcal{X}:=\{1,2,\dots,2^{n}\}$ be the set of all possible $n$ bit strings.
+The game starts with Alice reading her dataset of $n$ classical bits $x=[x_{1},x_{2},\ldots,x_{n}]\in \mathcal{X}$ where $x_{i}$ is either $0$ or $1$.
+She encodes the information about $x$ in a single classical bit $a$, possibly using measurement results obtained by measuring the (qu)bit from the shared source.
+She then communicates the classical bit $a$ to Bob.
+Using the communicated bit and measuring his (qu)bit, previously obtained from the shared source, Bob guesses a randomly chosen bit of Alice's dataset.
+The protocol is successful if Bob's guess is correct.